gRPC HTTP Transcoding

 Custom Transcoding Exception Handling

-Provides two interfaces TranscodingExceptionResolver (Spring MVC) and ReactiveTranscodingExceptionHandler (Spring WebFlux) for custom transcoding exception handling.
+(Spring WebFlux) for custom transcoding exception handling.

-The default implementations are DefaultTranscodingExceptionResolver and DefaultReactiveTranscodingExceptionHandler.
+The default implementations are DefaultTranscodingExceptionResolver

-The logic of the default implementation is: when an exception occurs, gRPC status code will be converted to http status code, and then throw TranscodingRuntimeException, which will then be captured and handled by Spring MVC/Flux.
+when an exception occurs, gRPC status code will be converted to http status code,

-If you want Spring to handle ResponseStatusException, you need to set spring.{mvc,webflux}.problemdetails.enabled to true.
+If you want Spring to handle ResponseStatusException

 TranscodingExceptionResolver

-Customize a TranscodingExceptionResolver to replace the default implementation:
+to replace the default implementation:

 @Component